ashterenli/asm/x86-dgemm/README.md

 and `sd` asm intrinsics i.e. only a single double is loaded into the register, no vector operation.

+## The naive 1D version, `mm1d.c`

-The key asm fragment of the naive 1D version, `mm1d.c`, is very similar:
+The key asm fragment of the naive 1D version is very similar to the 2D version:

 ```
 110                                         # =>    This Inner Loop Header: Depth=3